-How to conduct a simulation study
+How to conduct a synthetic data experiment

 Simulation studies (sometimes called synthetic data experiments or Monte Carlo simulations) are useful tools for generating evidence about whether a statistical claim is true.
 For example: